A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

-\paragraph{Hyperparameter Tuning} All models, with the exception of Random, require the user to choose some parameters (known as \textit{hyperparameters}) before training.
-Choosing optimal values for these hyperparameters is often a challenging problem.
+All models we tested require the user to choose some parameters (known as \textit{hyperparameters}) before training.
 To select hyperparameters for a given type of ML model and dataset, we performed an initial grid search across a range of possible values, using the first fold of the dataset as the test set and the remaining four folds of the dataset as the train set.
 We saved the hyperparameters which led to the highest $\operatorname{F1}$ score, averaged across individuals in the test set.
 The hyperparameter values included in the grid search are specified below, and the hyperparameter values that were saved for subsequent analyses are available at \url{https://github.com/earthspecies/BEBE}.

-When training unsupervised models, it will often be impossible in practice to refer to annotations (as we do) in order to choose hyperparameters.
-In the absence of annotations, one must design an unsupervised method for hyperparameter selection.
-We do not propose any such methods here; our intention is to compare performance between unsupervised models, and not complicate these comparisons by also having to account for different ways of hyperparameter tuning.
-Future proposed methods for the unsupervised task will ideally include an unsupervised method of hyperparameter selection.